Upload an HTML file to a website and get a public HTTPS URL

 GitHub Pages, Vercel, and Netlify are excellent for production workflows, but uploading one HTML file often does not need a repository, build settings, branch previews, or DNS setup.

-PreviewShip keeps the workflow narrow: HTML in, public URL out.
+PreviewShip keeps the workflow narrow: browser-ready artifact in, public URL out.
+That artifact can be a single HTML file, Markdown, or a React/Vue/Vite/Next static build.
 That makes it easier to use from browser upload, CLI, MCP, VS Code, Cursor, or an AI agent.

 FAQ